jayroh/joeloliveira.com/_posts/2025-10-26-self-hosting-garage-for-object-storage.md

 ## Create a cluster layout

-While it may be up and running, you'll still need to allocate the disk space (layout) for Garage.
+While it may be up and running, you will still need to allocate the disk space (layout) for Garage.
 Here's how:

 ```sh